Visiting Sunflower Fields in Ireland

 In memory of her husband, son and daughter who died in a car crash in August 2020, Geraldine Mullen planted the Field of Hope sunflower field on the Inishowen peninsula.
 With sunflowers planted in a maze in the shape of the word ‘hope’, this beautiful memorial is designed to bring some hope and joy to allt hose who visit.

-The Field of Hope will be open to the public on August 19th, 20th and 21st from 12-5pm for 3 to 4 days.
+The Field of Hope opens to the public around August 19th from 12-5pm for 3 to 4 days.